 The Standing Committees for the Iowa District shall be defined as follows:

 A. Finance Committee: (Three members)

 Appointed by the Governor and composed of at least one past District Secretary-Treasurer to serve as Chair as well as two Optimists with audit and/or accounting and/or financial experience and/or knowledge.
+To be consistent with Policy 15 stating the District S/T will not serve more than three consecutive years as per the OI By-Laws Article VIII, Section 6.D, the same three-year limit applies for finance committee members.
 The immediate past District Secretary-Treasurer may be used as a source for current information (adopted 08/15/2020).

 B. Convention Committee: (Five members minimum) Composed of the Current Convention Chair(s), at least one Past Governor with previous Convention experience, and others appointed by the Governor and/or Current Convention Chair.
 It is encouraged the upcoming Convention Chair be included on the Committee.